Ultimate Vegan Christmas Guide

 Vegan cheese is at an all-time high in terms of flavour, texture and variety!
 There are just so many to choose from.

-Nearly all of them have a range of own-brand vegan cheeses and often some of the other brands too e.g Violife, Sheese, Daiya etc. Check out the free-from section in the chilled aisle.
-Several of the supermarkets and major vegan cheese suppliers are also offering pre-prepared cheeseboards, such as Asda, Applewood and Violife.
+Nearly all of them have a range of own-brand vegan cheeses and some of the other brands too e.g Violife, Sheese, Cathedral City Plant Based etc. Many even do whole vegan-friendly cheeseboards for the Christmas season!
+Check out the plant-based/vegan and free-from section in the chilled aisle.

 Health food shops and online